alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a [Master of Science in Applied Computing (MScAC)](https://mscac.utoronto.ca/) student at the University of Toronto.
 My graduate studies focus on artificial intelligence.
-I am particularly interested in generative models, natural language processing (NLP).
+I am particularly interested in generative models, interpretability, and self-supervised learning.

-Previously, I studied [Engineering Physics](https://www.eng.mcmaster.ca/engphys/) at McMaster University, where I was focused primarily on semiconductor devices and quantum computing.
+Previously, I studied [Engineering Physics](https://www.eng.mcmaster.ca/engphys/) at McMaster University, where I primarily focused on semiconductor devices and quantum computing.
 I was also a research intern at Perimeter Institute, the world's largest theoretical physics research hub, where I had the opportunity to work at the intersection of machine learning and physics.

 As of January 2024, I will be seeking full-time opportunities for machine learning engineer/scientist roles.